makerportal/mpu92-calibration/README.md

 pi@raspberrypi~ $ sudo pip3 install scipy matplotlib numpy
 pi@raspberrypi~ $ sudo apt-get install libatlas-base-dev
 ```
 Upon successful of the library installs above, download the mpu9250_i2c.py (the main backend for reading the MPU9250) from the repository along with the imu_test.py code.

-Run the imu_test.py and check that the 9 variables are being outputted similar to the screenshot below:
+- Run the imu_test.py

+Verify that the 9 variables are being outputted similar to the screenshot below:

 ![MPU9250 Test Printout](./images/imu_test_printout.png)